Monitoring Query Performance

 Identifying the Situation

-When running a statement, inspect it with SHOW_NODE_INFO.
 If you see Sort and Reduce among your top five longest running nodes, there is a potential issue.
-For example: #.

-Our t_inefficient table contains 60,000,000 rows, and the structure is simple, but with an oversized country_code column:
+Consider this t_inefficient table which contains 60,000,000 rows, and the structure is simple, but with an oversized country_code column:

 CREATE TABLE t_inefficient (